discoverelearning/firemods/README.md

 ### 🖼️ Custom Background Styling

 - Apply a **fixed background colour** behind standard Rise content blocks.
+- **Option to enable a custom image file as a custom background style** for enhanced visual appeal.
 - Optionally overlay **grid lines**, with adjustable colour and spacing.
 - Does not affect the behaviour of Text On Image blocks.